course-details-portlet

 Course content

 Design systems and universal design for digital interfaces is a practical design project centered around prototyping for digital interfaces and services.
-The students work in small (preferably interdisciplinary) groups with projects that results in a "high fidelity" prototype.
-Based on a presented case, through an iterative design process, a design system related to the principles of universal design is developed and presented.
+The students work in small (preferably interdisciplinary) groups with projects that results in a "high fidelity" prototype with an accompanying design system.
+Based on a presented case, through an iterative design process, and during an iterative design process, a design system that adheres to principles of universal design is developed.
 Students will become better acquainted with universal design and design systems including style and design guides and guidelines for content, as well as techniques and use of pattern libraries; in prototyping.

 Learning outcome

-Through practical work and report writing, the student acquires knowledge about:
+Through practical work and report writing, during the course, the student develops knowledge about:

-• Current laws og regulations within universal design, WAD and WCAG
+• Current laws and regulations related to universal design, WAD, and WCAG

-• The role of digital design in a societal setting
+• The role of digital design in a societal perspective

-After completing the course, the student has a good starting point for being able to develop and design universally designed and consistant products as a professional designer.
+After completing the course, the student has a solid foundation for developing and designing universally designed and consistent digital products as a practicing designer.
 In addition, the use of established industry tools is internalized through repetitive exercises.

 Learning methods and activities